tred-io/crawfordranch.com/replit.md

 2. **Admin Access**: Contact inquiries can be retrieved via API for administrative purposes
 3. **Static Content**: All marketing content is statically rendered with optimized images
 4. **Responsive Design**: Mobile-first approach with breakpoint-based layouts
+5. **Page Routing**: Client-side routing with Wouter for seamless navigation

 ## External Dependencies